 Herbalize Your Valentine

-Let’s face it, there’s nothing like fresh herbs to spice up your recipes.
+Let’s face it, there’s nothing like house plants and fresh herbs to spice up your home and recipes.
 So, why not let them spice up your love life?
-Most grocery stores or area nurseries offer herb starts so you can customize your kitchen’s countertop spices, or keep it simple with pre-planted miniature herb gardens filled with oregano, basil, parsley, mint, and more.
+Most grocery stores or area nurseries offer plant and herb starts so you can customize you space and kitchen countertop spices, or keep it simple with pre-planted miniature herb gardens filled with oregano, basil, parsley, mint, and more.

 Eco-Friendly Gadget Lovers